-Legend has it that whilst travelling through the woods surrounding the Alton Towers estate, the 15th Earl encountered an old beggar woman.
-She placed a wicked curse on the Earl, decreeing that for every branch of the old oak that should fall, a member of his family would die.
+Legend has it that whilst travelling through the woods surrounding the Alton Towers estate, the 15th Earl encountered an old beggar woman who placed a wicked curse – a Hex you might say – on the Earl, decreeing that for every branch of the old oak that should fall, a member of his family would die.
 During present day restoration work, a secret vault has been uncovered, and located inside is a branch from the cursed tree.
-You have the opportunity to venture inside, although whether the curse has been banished remains uncertain.
+You have the opportunity to venture inside, although whether the curse has been banished remains uncertain…

 Need2Know